lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

     :build-timeout: Timeout in minutes before aborting build. (default: 60)
     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)
     :java-version: Version of Java to use for the build. (default: openjdk8)
+    :mvn-dir: Directory supplied as argument to -f option (default: '.')
     :mvn-global-settings: The name of the Maven global settings to use for Maven configuration. (default: global-settings)
     :mvn-opts: Sets MAVEN_OPTS. (default: '')
-    :mvn-params: Additional mvn parameters to pass to the cli. (default: '')
+    :mvn-params: Additional mvn parameters to pass to the cli. (default: '') Must not include a "-f" option; see parameter mvn-dir.
     :mvn-version: Version of maven to use. (default: mvn35)
     :stream: Keyword that can be used to represent a release code-name.
         Often the same as the branch. (default: master)